matsim-org/matsim-libs/contribs/simwrapper/README.md

 Internally SimWrapper works mostly with YAML files, but in the Java API all YAML files are generated automatically for you.
-During development, you only interact with type-safe Java API and set the necessary attributes.
+During development, you only interact with type-safe Java API and set the necessary attributes:

 ```java
 public class CustomDashboard implements Dashboard {